ngoctd314/learning/database/mysql/official docs/8. optimization/8.3. optimization and indexes/*g. InnoDB and MyISAM Index Statistics Collection.md

 # InnoDB and MyISAM Index Statistic Collection

 Storage engines collect statistic about tables for use by the optimizer.
+Table statistics are based on value groups, where a value group is a set of rows with the same key prefix value.

 MySQL uses the average value group size in the following ways:

-- To estimate how many rows must be read for each ref access
+- To estimate how many rows must be read for each ref access.
 - To estimate how many rows a partial join produces; that is, the number of rows that an operation of this form produces:

 ```sql